 What is rheumatic fever?

 Rheumatic fever is a complex disease that affects the joints, skin, heart, blood vessels, and brain.
-It is an immune disease that may occur after an infection with streptococcus (strep) bacteria.
-Strep infections include strep throat (group A streptococcal tonsillopharyngitis) and scarlet fever.
+It occurs mainly in children between the ages of 5 to 15.
+It is an immune disease that may occur after an infection with strep (streptococcus) bacteria.
+Strep infections include strep throat and scarlet fever.
 Rheumatic fever happens more often in the winter and spring.
 This is because strep throat infections occur more often in these seasons.
-Strep is contagious, but rheumatic fever is not.
+Strep is contagious.
+This means it can be spread from person to person.
+But rheumatic fever is not contagious.

 What causes rheumatic fever?

 Rheumatic fever is an autoimmune reaction to the strep bacteria.
 An immune reaction is when the body attacks its own tissues.
 It can be prevented if strep throat is diagnosed right away and treated with antibiotics.
 Rheumatic fever is not common in the U.S.

 Children ages 5 to 15 are most at risk for having rheumatic fever.
 They are most at risk if they: